Prince-Désir Gouano: Juventus

 On 31 July 2011, Gouano was officially transferred to Juventus, where he was enlisted into the club's Primavera youth team, where he was a first team regular in the side that won 2012 Viareggio Tournament.
 Gouano was promoted from the youth academy ahead of the 2012–13 Serie A campaign, though he was loaned out to Serie B outfit, Virtus Lanciano on 29 August 2012.
 He was joined by fellow Juventus loanee Nicola Leali just two days later.
-During his loan spell with the newly promoted Serie B side, Gouano made just 1 first team appearance in a 0–3 home loss to Bari on 17 November 2012 after spending much of his time with the club's youth squad.
-Juventus recalled the player during the January market, and loaned him to fellow Serie B side, Vicenza Calcio in a multiple player part-exchange deal.
+During his loan spell with the newly promoted Serie B side, Gouano made just 1 first-team appearance, a 0–3 home loss to Bari on 17 November 2012, after spending much of his time with the club's youth squad.
+Juventus recalled the player during the January transfer window and loaned him to fellow Serie B side Vicenza Calcio in a multi-player part-exchange deal.
 On 25 August 2013, it was announced that Gouano was again sent on loan at Dutch side RKC Waalwijk for the remainder of the season.